Veterinarian Licensure Application Process

 - Once you graduate, you may also apply for a temporary permit (currently $25.00) to practice veterinary medicine until the next state board examination.
 Please refer to the Veterinary Temporary Permit Application Process.

-- The North Dakota examination will consist of a written portion covering North Dakota laws and regulations governing the practice of veterinary medicine and an oral interview with the Board.
+- The North Dakota examination will consist of a written portion covering North Dakota laws and regulations governing the practice of veterinary medicine, followed by an oral interview with the Board.
 This is an open book examination.
-A copy of the North Dakota Board Rules and Practice Act are available through this website, and you should download a copy of each for use during the examination.
-After each candidate meets with the board, the candidates will meet with USDA officials for a review of federal accreditation policies and procedures.
-You may also download the Practice Act and Board Rules.
-The links are provided on this website.
+The North Dakota Board Rules and Practice Act are available through this website, and you should download a copy of each for use during the examination.
+After each candidate meets with the board, the candidates will meet at the USDA office in Bismarck for a review of federal accreditation policies and procedures.

 Please contact the Board Office if you have any questions.